Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 12.md

         - Cordelia theorizes that someone in the Clover military is trying to frame Diamond for some reason
 - Cal and Camille roll straight d20s
     - Camille thinks that it’s either a **Clover sympathizer** or someone in the **[[Clover military]]**
-- Vallen’s seen the knife somewhere before, Camille casts ==Enhance Ability== to give him advantage on Intelligence checks
+- Vallen’s seen the knife somewhere before, Camille casts <span style="color:rgb(197, 124, 22)">Enhance Ability</span> to give him advantage on Intelligence checks
     - It’s most likely a custom knife -- You can’t be a Journeyman and afford that kind of knife
     - Someone on the ship definitely had the knife, Vallen recognizes it
 - We agree that we need to: